-These simulations show that, depending on climatic late the measured descention of conditions, the Watana Reservoir ice cover will generally begin to form in mid to late November and grow to between three and four feet thick before melting out between early May and early June.
-Devil Canyon Reservoir ice cover will generally form a week later than at Watana and reach a thickness of approximately three feet before melting out in early to late May.
+These simulations show that, depending on climatic conditions, the Watana Reservoir ice cover will generally begin to form in mid to late November and grow to between three and four feet thick before melting out between early May and early June.
+The Devil Canyon Reservoir ice cover will generally form a week later than at Watana and reach a thickness of approximately three feet before melting out in early to late May.